tcoram/toolboxforth/README.md

 microcontroller build and to test out apps before dropping down to a microcontroller.

-For example: You use the POSIX build to generate a dictionary dump that can be simply included for the microcontroller (currently Arduino) build.
+For example: You use the POSIX build to generate a dictionary dump that can be simply included for the microcontroller (currently Arduino ESP32) build.

 Look at the Makefile for direction...
-You currently need Arduino IDE to build the Arduino code... and the Makefile (simply, naively) copies the needed header files to the subdir.
+You currently need Arduino IDE to build the Arduino ESP32 code... and the Makefile (simply, naively) copies the needed header files to the subdir.

 Right now, only ESP32 is supported..and minimally...more to follow.